This football player superstition might actually be true

 While the numbers and public perception have no effect on an athlete’s actual performance, Shams said the research highlights the importance of representation and is a perfect example of the types of perceptual and cognitive biases that humans experience every day.

-Implicit bias influences our day-to-day judgment, and can have far reaching impacts beyond something as silly NFL jersey numbers.
+Implicit bias influences our day-to-day judgment and can have far-reaching impacts beyond something as simple as NFL jersey numbers.

 “We need to see all kinds of people doing the full diversity of things people can do.
 We can use the statistical learning power of our brains to reduce implicit bias,” Shams said.